 Social Media Coordinator

-A recent college grad (University of Wisconsin-River Falls) in marketing communications with a minor in business communications, Anna Johnson started my own brand called Just Anna.
+A recent college grad (University of Wisconsin-River Falls) in marketing communications with a minor in business communications, Anna Johnson started her own brand called Just Anna.
 She also branded her non-profit, The Butterfly Path, that launch this past November where she helps others in her community with mental health.
 If Anna’s not at work, talking social media, or helping others brand their business, she can be found drinking endless cups of coffee or shopping at local businesses.